Thinkmill/monorepo/GETTING_STARTED.md

 git init
 ```

-From here on out, unless otherwise stated, all terminal commands are assumed to be run from this root folder.
+From here on out, unless otherwise stated, all terminal commands are assumed to be run from the root folder.
 We recommend you open this project now in an editor [such as VS Code](https://code.visualstudio.com/) so you can explore your monorepo as it comes together (we will be using screenshots from our own code editor to help demonstrate structures)

-Next, we want to add our `package.json`.
-Create the file by running the following command `touch package.json`
+Next, we want to add the following to our `package.json`
-, then copy the following into it:

 ```json
 {